 Here are a few that I find useful:

-Here is a link to a fairly traditional Advent wreath.
-It does require an electric drill, fine tooth saw and wire cutters so obviously not something to let your kids do on their own.
+- Fairly traditional Advent wreath: It does require an electric drill, fine tooth saw and wire cutters so obviously not something to let your kids do on their own.

-We can also make wreaths to hang on our doors or windows.
+- Make a wreath to hang on your doors or windows.

-And I love this one for making an Advent wreath with children’s hand prints.
-One of my friends used her own and her husbands handprints for the wreath and gave it to her grandkids prints as an Advent gift.
+- And I love this one for making, among other things, an Advent wreath with children’s hand prints.
+One of my friends used her own and her husband’s handprints for the wreath and gave it to give to her grandkids as an Advent gift.
 Alternatively, get the kids to make the wreath and gift it to the grandparents!

 Create an Advent or Winter Spiral